United States • maximegermain.com • Born on June 19th

 Maxime joined Watsi on June 28th, 2015.
-Seven years ago, Maxime joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Maxime joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Maxime's most recent donation traveled 8,600 miles to support Ah, a construction worker from Thailand, to fund arm surgery.

 Maxime has funded healthcare for 28 patients in 9 countries.